NVIDIA-RTX/NRD/README.md

 ## INTERACTION WITH LOW DISCREPANCY SAMPLERS (BLUE NOISE)

 *NRD* is designed to handle "white" noise as the baseline.
+To suppress residual boiling with "white" noise, *NRD* history length can be bumped up to 60 frames relatively safely, if [History Confidence](#history-confidence) is provided.

 However, using "blue" noise can improve results by ensuring high-frequency error that is easier for spatial kernels to resolve.
 The only exception is *SIGMA* which works better with "blue" noise.

 Best practices:
 - the sequence length `spp` should ideally match or be a bit below the NRD max history length (`32 spp` is a solid baseline).
 Ensure that noise in the reference accumulation settles down or almost stops after `spp` frames